ChainAgnostic/CAIPs/CAIPs/caip-25.md

 }
 ```

-The JSON-RPC method is labelled as `provider_authorization` and both the
+The JSON-RPC method is labelled as `provider_authorize` and both the
 "requiredScopes" and "optionalScopes" arrays are populated with
 "scope objects" each named after the scope of authorization requested:
 1. EITHER an entire [CAIP-104][] [namespace][]